 - Federal Activities Report on the Bioeconomy

-- International Air Transport Association (IATA) Sustainable Alternative Jet Fuels
+- International Air Transport Association (IATA) Sustainable Aviation Fuels

 - Dept. of Energy report: Alternative Aviation Fuels